Web UI Overview

 , and{-y}

 values.
-This will need to be adapted to match the directory structure of your map tile images. - Click Ok.
+This will need to be adapted to match the directory structure of your map tile images. - Click Save All Settings.

 Preparing Custom Map Tiles from Drone Aerial Images